GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - These exports are marked as either of: `GLB_d` `GLB_dw` `GLB_m` `GLB_mw` (for regular exports) `GLBx_d` `GLBx_dw` `GLBx_m` `GLBx_mw` (for alternative exports)
     - WEBP exported texture resolution will retain original size in mobile GLTF Viewer but is selectable in desktop viewers (128, 256, 512, 768, 1k, 1.2k, 1.5k, 1.7k, 2k, 3k, 4k)
     - KTX2 texture compression is additionally available by using [ktx2-encoder](https://www.npmjs.com/package/ktx2-encoder) and marked as following:
-      - `KTX2` offers ETC1S + UASTC compression as per specific type of texture
+      - `KTX2` offers ETC1S + UASTC compression, automatically selected as per specific type of texture
       - `KTX2e` offers ETC1S only compression applicable to all textures
       - `KTX2u` offers UASTC only compression applicable to all textures
-    - Seem to work fine in general but might not be good for some rare models
+    - These exports seem to work fine in general but might not be good for some rare models
   - Some viewers also offer alternative exports marked as `OBJx` `DAEx` `GLTFx` `USDZx`:
     - Should be tried either out of curiosity or if their regular export counterparts don't produce good results
     - Might even produce smaller exported file size than regular export
     - If applicable, will support exporting THREE.InstancedMesh to OBJ + MTL / DAE / USDZ as well
     - If applicable, will support exporting morph animations but will not export other animations
-  - Some viewers also offer setting the exported textures resolution (128, 256, 512, 768, 1k, 1.2k, 1.5k, 1.7k, 2k, 3k, 4k) and Y-flip (intended for 3DM / DAE / OBJ / USDZ exports)
+  - Some viewers also offer setting the following exported textures features:
+    - Resolution: 128, 256, 512, 768, 1k, 1.2k, 1.5k, 1.7k, 2k, 3k, 4k
+    - Y-flip, which is intended for 3DM / DAE / OBJ / USDZ exports
   - GLTFS Viewer seems to do OK job in exporting still models with `pbrSpecularGlossiness` but would suggest that you use [gltf.report](https://gltf.report/) instead
+  - Experiment with all exporters available by exporting the original model as well as its exported versions:
+    - Considering how many export options are available in any viewer, a certain combination might just work properly
 - Buttons, where applicable:
   - `A` - animations
   - `E` - edges